CSTS NYC MTA Logo

 1953 12 26 Tobacco Leaf Parliament Booth at AMA Clinical Session

-Benson & Hedges Parliament Cigarettes exhibit at an American Medical Association Convention
+Photograph of the Benson & Hedges Parliament cigarettes exhibit at the American Medical Association convention in St. Louis

 December 26, 1953